 Types of Arduino Boards

 There are different types of Arduino boards available in the market, each with its own unique features and capabilities.
-Here are the some commonly used Arduino boards and their features:
+We have categorized different Arduino boards into four main groups: Entry-level Arduino boards, Advanced features Arduino boards, IOT Arduino boards, and AI Arduino boards.

-The Arduino Uno is the most popular Arduino board and is widely used for prototyping and DIY projects.
-It is based on the ATmega328P microcontroller and has 14 digital input/output pins, 6 analog inputs, a 16 MHz ceramic resonator, basic communication ports like SPI, I2C, and UART, USB connection, reset button and a power jack.
-It has a variety of pre-made modules which makes it easier for developing new electronics projects or prototypes.
-The Uno is compatible with a wide range of sensors and shields, making it a versatile board for various applications.
+This board is based on the ATmega328P microcontroller and has 14 digital input/output pins, 6 analog inputs and a 16 MHz clock speed.
+It also has basic communication ports like SPI, I2C, and UART, USB connection, reset button and a power jack.
+The controller on the board comes with 32 KB flash memory (with 0.5KB used for the bootloader), 2 KB SRAM and 1 KB EEPROM.
+It is compatible with a wide range of sensors and shields, which makes it easier for developing new electronics projects.

 Arduino Uno R3